 We’re very excited to welcome you to campus this fall!
 The New Student Orientation is designed to provide you with essential information related to academic requirements and campus resources at Carroll.
 In addition, orientation activities provide you the opportunity to make valuable connections with current faculty, staff and students.

 The freshman experience at Carroll is designed to integrate students into our energetic learning environment while fostering new friendships and connections.
 In the Alpha Seminars, students learn critical reading, writing and thinking skills in a small seminar-style class.
 The year begins with a relevant piece of literature read by the entire freshman class which sets the stage for meaningful discussion throughout the semester.
 Alpha Seminars are led by professors from across the academic spectrum.
 They serve as advisors to students by providing close faculty/student interaction and academic counseling throughout the year.

-Freshman Orientation shapes new students’ experiences with everything from scavenger hunts to charity activities that, in addition to encouraging new friendships, facilitate students discovering Helena and absorbing a key part of the Carroll experience—helping others.
+Freshman Orientation shapes new students’ experiences by encouraging new friendships, facilitate students discovering Helena, and absorbing a key part of the Carroll experience—helping others.

 Phones of any type, iPads, iPods, Android devices, Nooks, Kindles, Xboxs, Playstations, Wiis... you bring it, we most likely will support it!